kpercyro/MSE-433---Module-3-Warehousing/README.md

 python compare_solutions.py
 ```

-This prints a full report to the terminal and writes `comparison_results.csv` with all metrics.
+This prints a full report to the terminal and writes `comparison_results.csv` with all metrics.s

-## Team Members

-- Jeevan Parmar
-- Kate